Our progress so far

 Council officers are learning new digital and data skills through their involvement in the Open Digital Planning (ODP) project.
 They are applying these skills in practice and learning from colleagues in other partner organisations.
 They also have access to key learning sessions that cover topics such as user research, content design and human-centred design.

-Looking ahead, other software providers are developing modern integrations with ODP products so that they can work together.
-This has started with modern API integrations between applications, such as the Planning Portal and PlanX, and back-office systems used by councils for application processing.
+Looking ahead, other software providers are developing modern integrations with ODP products so they can work together.
+This has started with modern Application programming interface (API) integrations between applications, such as the Planning Portal and PlanX, and back-office systems used by councils for application processing.

 By 2025